-This ATV is mainly for utility use, but may also be used for recreation.
+This ATV is for recreation and utility use.
 This section, Riding your ATV, provides general ATV riding instructions for recreational riding.
 The skills and techniques described in this section, however, are appropriate for all types of riding.
 Riding your ATV requires special skills acquired through practice over a period of time.
 Take the time to learn the basic techniques well before attempting more difficult maneuvers.

 Riding your new ATV can be a very enjoyable activity, providing you with hours of pleasure.
 But it is essential to familiarize yourself with the operation of the ATV to achieve the skill necessary to enjoy riding safely.
 Before you begin to ride, be sure you have read this Owner's Manual completely and understand the operation of the controls.
-Pay particular attention to the safety information on pages 2-1-2-7.
+Pay particular attention to the safety information on pages 2-1-2-6.
 Please also read all caution and warning labels on your ATV.